gilbertorconde/rss.based/README.md

 ## Auto generator smartphone apps for RSS Feeds ##

-For now just clone the repo, change the `RSS_URL` variable on the `.env` file and build the project.
+For now just clone the repo, change the entries on the `settings/generator.json` file and build the project.

 Just run the `npm install` then `npm start` to start play around.